 The researchers suggested that the L-Arginine increases nitric oxide levels in the brain.
 And that makes the barrier more open to GABA.

-And a study in 2001 found evidence that a GABA transporter might exist in the brain, which can help it cross the blood-brain barrier.
+Another study in 2001 found evidence that a GABA transporter might exist in the brain, which can help it cross the blood-brain barrier.

 So there does appear to be hope for the manufacturers of GABA supplements.
-Perhaps one day they might be proved in more rigorous experiments to be more than a placebo.

 GABA in food form helps people fall asleep faster